Character Witness Letter for Court (20 Examples + Tips)

 Purpose of using it

-Writing a character witness letter aims to help provide information to the judge that the defendant may not be able to.
+Writing the letter aims to help provide information to the judge that the defendant may not be able to.
 It ensures that the court has a vivid picture of who the defendant is.
-The letter also aims to support other legal processes like parole and immigration.
+The letter also aims to support other legal processes, like parole and immigration.

 Who can act as a referee?

-When selecting a referee, the accused should consider a number of factors.
+When selecting a referee, the accused should consider several factors.
 The first important factor is how long the defendant has known an individual.
 The longer the accused has known the referee, the better.

 Secondly, the accused should also consider selecting a person whose opinions are likely to be respected by the court.
 The individual’s career can help determine if the person is respectable or not.
 For instance, teachers are considered respectable members of society.
 Finally, the accused should consider the charges brought before the court.